-The Jack, Joseph and Morton Mandel School has five centers that are organized to facilitate collaboration in research and training between faculty and community partners, including human service agencies, service delivery systems and policy makers.
+The Jack, Joseph and Morton Mandel School has four centers that are organized to facilitate collaboration in research and training between faculty and community partners, including human service agencies, service delivery systems and policy makers.
 Many initiatives are multidisciplinary and multi-institutional partnerships that address social problems, social-work practice and social policy.
 There is a strong emphasis upon dissemination — using cutting-edge knowledge to enhance practice and service delivery in the community.
 Centers provide opportunities for students to participate in all aspects of the research process.

 For a complete listing of MSASS Research and Training Center staff, please follow the link.